Can I Vaccinate My Child against COVID-19 without My Ex-Spouse’s Consent?

 2. If you and your ex-spouse are joint managing conservators, you will have to work together to come to an agreement.

-What if We Are Joint Managing Conservators Who Disagree on COVID-19 Vaccination?
+What If We Are Joint Managing Conservators Who Disagree on COVID-19 Vaccination?

 If you and your former spouse were named joint managing conservators and you cannot reach an agreement regarding COVID-19 vaccination for your kids, it is advisable to contact a skilled attorney to help you resolve your dispute amicably.